ngernest/6120_task2/README.md

 somewhere
   ((Print v))
 ```
 Note that the OCaml implementation has found the same basic blocks as the Python program discussed in the [pre-recorded lesson 2 video](https://www.cs.cornell.edu/courses/cs6120/2025sp/lesson/2//#tasks)!

-This gives us some confidence that the OCaml implementation behaves the same as the Python one.
+The CFG algorithm has also been tested on [`br.bril`](./bril_tests/br.bril), whose CFG was discussed in the [pre-recorded videos](https://www.cs.cornell.edu/courses/cs6120/2022sp/lesson/2/), and the output of our algorithm (in [`br_cfg.pdf`](./br_cfg.pdf)) is the same as the CFG in the video.

+We also have some QuickCheck properties ([`quickcheck_properties.ml`](./lib/quickcheck_properties.ml)) which test whether various invariants are maintained during CFG construction.

 ## Program transformation: Adding Nop after every instruction
 In [`add_nops.ml`](./lib/add_nops.ml), we implement a transformation which adds a [Nop] instruction